James Grashow

-the Taubman Museum of Art in Roanoke, Virginia and the Aldrich Contemporary Art Museum in Ridgefield, Connecticut.
+the Taubman Museum of Art in Roanoke, Virginia, and the Aldrich Contemporary Art Museum in Ridgefield, Connecticut.

 Grashow also created cover art for record albums such as Jethro Tull's 1969 album Stand Up and the 1971 Yardbirds album Live Yardbirds: Featuring Jimmy Page.

 He is the subject of a 2012 documentary entitled The Cardboard Bernini, describing the creation, exhibition, anticipated decay, and ultimate destruction of an enormous cardboard fountain, inspired by the Trevi Fountain in Rome and the work of Gian Lorenzo Bernini.

+James is also featured in a 2025 documentary titled Jimmy & The Demons from director Cindy Meehl.
+The film premiered at the 2025 Tribeca Film Festival.
+Grashow died at the age of 83 on September 15, 2025 in Redding, Connecticut, from pancreatic cancer.